Tomb of Louis XII and Anne of Brittany: Description

 Louis is shown in the interior as a gaunt, rotting and naked recumbent cadaver, his head resting on a stone pillow.
 His death mask is a remarkably realistic depiction of the recently dead: his eyes are sunken into his skull, his skin is taut, his neck is especially emaciated, and his hair is very thin.

 The stone slab above the tomb shows both alive and in full flesh.
 Louis and Anne are depicted kneeling beside with their hands clasped in prayer.
 Unusually, the king is not wearing a crown.
 He had suffered prolonged illness before his death, and the impact of this is made evident by his sagging skin and decrepit muscles.
 Nor is his age shied away from; he has a long curved nose, beady and alert but swollen eyes, and a double chin.

-The arches of the tomb contains a number of groupings of seated figures, including apostles and figures representing the seven cardinal virtues.
+The arches of the tomb contain several groupings of seated figures, including apostles and figures representing the seven cardinal virtues.
 Beyond them, at each corner are four larger, also seated, female figures.